Energy Innovations

 • Gravity batteries lift heavy weights when excess power exists and release energy as they lower (think of it as a giant mechanical power bank).

-Critics argue lithium is “good enough” and scaling alternatives is costly.
-That’s fair—today.
-But BloombergNEF reports long-duration storage demand could grow 15x by 2040, making diversification essential.
+Critics say lithium is “good enough” and that scaling alternatives costs too much, fair point, at least for now.
+But here’s the thing: BloombergNEF reports long-duration storage demand could grow 15x by 2040.
+That kind of growth makes diversification essential, not optional.

 Together, these breakthroughs turn green technology innovation into something practical: a stable, affordable, 100% clean energy grid.